MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoiceRoutingPolicy.md

 ```

 ### -Global
-When you use this cmdlet without specifying an user identity, the policy applies to all users in your tenant.
+When you use this cmdlet without specifying a user identity, the policy applies to all users in your tenant.
 To skip a warning when you do this operation, specify "-Global".

 ```yaml
 Type: SwitchParameter